 At the end of fiscal year 2024, the PSF(CORP) net position was \$57.3 billion.
 During the year, the PSF(CORP) continued implementing the long-term strategic asset allocation, diversifying the investment mix to strengthen the Fund.
 The asset allocation is projected to increase returns over the long run while reducing risk and portfolio return volatility.
-The PSF(CORP) is invested in global markets and liquid and illiquid assets experience volatility commensurate with the related indices.
-The PSF(CORP) is broadly diversified and benefits from the cost structure of its investment program.
+The PSF(CORP) is invested in global markets and liliquid and illiquid and illiquid and strengthen the related to provide the post strengthen and benefits the post strengthen and the post strengthen are strengthen and the post strengthen and the post strengthen are strengthen and the post strengthen are strengthen and the post strengthen and the post strengthen and the post strengthen are strengthen are strengthen are strengthen are strengthen and the post strengthen are s from the cost structure of its investment program.
 Changes continue to be researched, crafted, and implemented to make the cost structure more effective and efficient.
 The PSF(CORP) annual rates of return for the one-year, five-year, and ten-year periods ending August 31, 2024, net of fees, were 10.12%, 7.31%, and 6.32%, respectively (total return takes into consideration the change in the market value of the Fund during the year as well as the interest and dividend income generated by the Fund's investments).
 See "Comparative Investment Schedule - PSF(CORP)" for the PSF(CORP) holdings as of August 31, 2024.